TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * MainMidWindow

-MainMidWindow contains the software for the top half of the window.
-The top half of the screen is used to display the most important information and the most urgent messages.
+MainMidWindow contains the software for the top part of the window.
+The top part of the screen is used to display the most important information and the most urgent messages.
 It displays the current speed, the cooling fluid temperature, the time that has passed, how much battery energy is left and the gas/brake paddle positions.
 A timer is displayed so the driver knows how much time has passed since the race started.
 This combined with the battery energy level and the temperature level will tell if the driver is asking too much from the car or not.

 To place objects in the window, a canvas has to be made and placed in the window.
 This is done using:
 ```